 Throughout the lifecourse, we can find ourselves in a pickle, trying to work out whether to stay or go (whether that's in a job that no longer fulfils us, a relationship, the move out of home).
 Transitions of any sort are often filled with fear and loss but also excitement.
 Sometimes our anxiety about change, and taking a risk into something new, can relate to an earlier sense of enmeshment with parental figures and so it is hard to tease apart what belongs to you - what makes you tick - and what belongs to them.
 If you are trying to work out the best course of action for you and your own development, therapy can be a space in which to give some thought to your options and what might best serve you.
 Equally, if you are a parent of a child or teenager who is struggling to make sense of his or her changing body and mind, the confusion it evokes, and is finding unhelpful ways, from self-harm to eating difficulties, to manage this turbulent time, it might be beneficial to talk it through in a non-judgemental space with a therapist, confidentially.

 There are few guarantees in life, and our sphere of influence is always relative and limited.
-That said, we do have agency and we can make choices.
+Nonetheless we are able to make choices.
 Occasionally we find it hard to articulate them and to share our thoughts with other people, yet this can be one way of mitigating the sense of isolation and the burden of anxiety about how our lives might pan out.
 Sometimes our lives become so uncertain because relationships might feel unstable, or we have become unwell, a friend or family member has died.
 At times like this, we can resort to earlier patterns of defensive behaviour and withdraw from others because speaking about how we feel might open us up to a sense of vulnerability.
 But we all feel vulnerable and unsure at times, particularly when we become aware of the transient nature of existence, its impermanence.
 This can startle us, and is particularly frightening if we had little control over how our childhood experiences played out.
 Again, sharing anxieties about uncertain times of any description can be a relief and the beginnings of a way to navigate a pathway that ties up with our own authentic agency.
+Working with a

 Relationships and family dynamics